Catamenial Pneumothorax and Endometriosis

 One month later and back to work, Lynn became light headed and experienced yet another exciting ride in the ambulance!
-An x-ray showed a 20% recollapse.
+An x-ray showed a 20% re-collapse.
 Both collapses had occurred at the start of her period.
 Being made aware, (after the first collapse) of a type of pneumothorax associated with menses, we thought it too coincidental.
 Although Lynn was never diagnosed with pelvic endometriosis, twin sister Lori was and both shared all the same symptoms.
+Gratefully, the surgeon was aware of the condition.
+He provided the name as catamenial pneumothorax, and sent Lynn home with a Heimlich valve chest tube (a one-way valve that lets air out of the pleural space, but not back in).

 The Pneumothorax Twins

 During all of this, and for the few months prior, Lori had been experiencing episodes of lightheadedness, off and on.
-She thought it was due to the massive bleeding she had been experiencing after receiving an injection of Depo-Provera (about nine months prior, for endometriosis).
+She thought it was due to the massive bleeding she had been experiencing after receiving an injection of Depo-Provera (about nine months prior for endometriosis).

 In March of 2003, the dizziness got very bad and she went into an Urgent Care facility.
 After explaining to the doctor that she wanted an x-ray to rule out a pneumothorax, he said that she had good breath sounds and good blood oxygenation and refused to give her one.
-A few days later she was back, and again asked for an x-ray, which showed a 60% collapse.
+A few days later she was back and again asked for an x-ray, which showed a 60% collapse.
 She was transported to the hospital ER, declined a chest tube and requested to speak to the thoracic surgeon.
 Two days later, Lori underwent VATS, and her surgeon also found holes in the diaphragm.
 He repaired the holes and performed pleural abrasion.

 We are still in the process of recovering.
 Breathing is still at times a bit labored (two months from surgery), but is getting better every day.
 We still have some pain (from the chest tubes), mostly a sporadic stinging kind of pain under and along the inside of the right breast.
 There is still numbness there as well.

 Overall recovery is going well, and we feel more back to normal each day.
-We have a new appreciation for just being able to breath without having to think about it!
+We have a new appreciation for just being able to breathe without having to think about it!
 We have learned a lot along the way, and were blessed to be cared for by some really wonderful doctors, nurses and hospital staff.

 Six Month Update

 Following surgery, we were put back on birth control pills.
 Lori experienced increased blood pressure and discontinued use, while Lynn continued to take them.
 Shortly after our original post, we both experienced a re-collapse.
 Lori had a 15% which resolved unassisted after three weeks.
 Lynn had a 15% which increased to a 30% after three weeks.
 Lynn was readmitted to the hospital for another chest tube and the chemical sclerosing procedure (a very painful, but survivable experience).
-As the birth control pills were ineffective in controlling the endometriosis, the OB-GYN recommended Lupron (a GnRH analog) or a hysterectomy.
+As the birth control pills were ineffective in controlling the endometriosis, the OB-GYN recommended Lupron (a GnRH analog) or a hysterectomy/oophorectomy.

-In spite of that, we had noted that our pelvic endo symptoms decreased somewhat.
+In spite of that, we did note that our pelvic endo symptoms decreased somewhat.
 Lori's excessive clotting during menstruation lessened and her periods were becoming more regular.
 (After the Depo-Provera she bled almost daily for about ten months, sometimes with heavy clotting.)
 The fibroids and pelvic implants had decreased a bit in size and also in the intensity of pain during menstruation.
 As for the chest, shoulder and back pain associated with collapses, that had decreased as well.
 It was still there but to a lesser extent than it was, and it was more sporadic.
 It was not the constant sharp pain that it had been.

 As we continued this therapy, our progesterone levels had risen to levels allowing better balance with the estrogen.
 We had also since learned that we had iron deficiency anemia, and were very high in cortisol.
 Both of those problems are interconnected with our endo problem.
 In addition to the progesterone, we started taking iron supplements, vitamins and a cortisol inhibitor.
 Overall, we did feel a little better.
 We had less pain even with the small collapses.